suyeonChoi7807/suyeonChoi7807/README.md

 # SUYEON CHOI
 _for Web Programmer_

-**Hi there! 👋 I'm web, app developer using spring framework and android.**
+**Hi there! 👋 I'm web, app developer using spring boot and android.**
-I'm going to learn react, node.js, vue.js for frontend.
-I enjoy exercise including swimming.

 ### Skills